ohiislambd/teaching_did_spring26/README.md

 In this regression:

-- the intercept is the average outcome for the control group in the pre period
+- the intercept is the average outcome for the control group in the pre period.
-- the coefficient on `treatment` is the difference between treatment and control in the pre period
+- the coefficient on `treatment` is approximately the difference between treatment and control in the pre period.
+In the table of average differences, the $treatment\\ group\\ average - control\\ group\\ average$ in the pre-treatment period was $-2$
-- the coefficient on `post` is the change over time for the control group
+- the coefficient on `post` is the change over time for the control group.
+In the table of average differences, we saw that the $natural$ difference in outcome for the control group is a 4-point change.
 - the coefficient on `treatment:post` is the DiD estimate

 ## Extract the Key Coefficient